ericpruitt/emus/README.md

 the `Client` _struct_, and a global variable named "scanning" is also added which can be used to differentiate between windows that already exist when dwm is started from those that were created afterward.
 The value of "scanning" is 1 while dwm is initializing and 0 thereafter.
+This patch also gives untitled windows more descriptive fallback names based on the window class and/or instance.

 In the following example, windows that are created on unselected tags after dwm is started are marked urgent: